musichackathon/mmh_jekyll/_projects/2017-08-05-Groove-Pizza.md

 ---
 ![GIF depicting the finalized physical Groove Pizza.](/assets/events/20170805/20170805_groovePizza.gif)

 Groove Pizza is a pizza-based circular drum interface created with arduino based off the [web version](https://apps.musedlab.org/groovepizza/?source=pub&museid=r18HApQvZ&show-grid=true&multi-lock=&brainpop=false&midimap=&).
+Magnetic pepperonis control the pizza, triggering sound samples.
+The slices of the pizza light up in turn.

 The technologies used in this project include:
 Arduino, analog circuits.